Commonwealth Classic: UMass dominance in the 1990s

 The 1990s were the best decade of UMass Minutemen Basketball as the Minutemen went to the 1996 Final Four and went 6–0 in the decade against Boston College.
 Their longest winning streak ever against their cross-state rivals.

 BC dominance in the 2000s

 After going 0–6 against UMass in the 90's, BC has bounced back and won the first seven games in the 2000s, going 7–0.
 This streak was snapped on December 12, 2007 when UMass edged BC 83–80.

-2010s
+UMass dominance cut short in 2010s

-The 2010 game, won by Boston College, was played at the TD Garden at a part of the Boston Tip-Off Classic.
-After UMass routed Boston College 82–46 in 2011 in Chestnut Hill, BC ended the annual series in 2012.
+The 2010 game, won by Boston College, was played at the TD Garden at a part of the Boston Tip-Off Classic.College Basketball at Boston TD Banknorth Garden | Tip off Classic After UMass routed Boston College 82–46 in 2011 in Chestnut Hill, BC ended the annual series in 2012.
 After a year hiatus, the rivalry was renewed in 2013 as a part of the Coaches vs. Cancer Boston Tip-Off.
 UMass won the 2013 game by a score 86–73 and the 2014 game by a score of 71–62.

+Rivalry renewed in 2020s

+After more than a decade without a game, UMass and Boston College renewed their rivalry with a December 2025 neutral site game at the Basketball Hall of Fame Classic in Springfield, Massachusetts..
+In the first meeting since November 2014, UMass defeated Boston College 76-74.